Angel Loan Fund

 Zero-percent interest, seven-year term, non-recourse, deferred, with a balloon.
 If the business is sold during the term, business will submit risk mitigation fee compensation equal to 30 percent of the original loan principal.

-- Business obtains Minnesota Angel Tax Credit Program Certification during any of the program years.
+- Business obtains Minnesota Angel Tax Credit Program Certification during any of the program years, or completes the Angel Tax Credit Certification Application verifying that they would have qualified for certification under the program.

 - Business submits the ALF Business Enrollment Application Form and required supporting documents to DEED.